|

 Artwork by Jeff Hause on a variety of topics... like girls... life... and how much life sucked when there weren't any girls...

 "EINSTEIN'S SECOND THEORY OF RELATIVITY" (1982): Everett Peck encouraged all of his students to carry a sketchbook everywhere.
 It was hard for all thirty of us to hold it at the same time, so I eventually bought my own.
 My earliest sketchbooks were heavily influenced by, you guessed it, Everett Peck, minus the skill and style.
-Everett is a pen and ink master, and has an amazing ability to create loose-looking drawings that are INCREDIBLY precise.
-Everett has that ability, Picasso had that ability...
+Everett was a pen and ink master, and had an amazing ability to create loose-looking drawings that are INCREDIBLY precise.
+Everett had that ability, Picasso had that ability...
 I do NOT have that ability -- mine veer between sloppy and massively overworked.
-This was one of my first pages, trying mightily to copy Everett's style, and failing, but the joke's kinda' cute...
+This drawing tries mightily to copy Everett's style -- and fails -- but the joke's kinda' cute...

 "PLANES OF THE HEAD" (1981): While at Palomar College I lucked into a semester with another great artist named JOHN ASARO, whose figurative paintings are highly sought after.
 Asaro broke the human form down into planes (creatively, not literally, thank God).
 Asaro had just left a teaching gig at Art Center to move south, and taught at my JC for two semesters.
 I did this drawing of a basic head sculture he created, then added the overlay in Everett's class.